 - Application through LSAC (You will need to setup an LLM account through LSAC - even though you will not be submitting an application to the LLM program - to submit the MDR application electronically.
 We strongly recommend electronic submission of application versus paper - please see the instructions here to apply for the MDR program through LSAC by creating an LLM account.
 The instructions will walk you through how to setup an LLM account with LSAC and apply for the MDR electronically) or Application form

-- A three to four page personal statement
+- A one to two page personal statement

 - Current resumé or CV